 How to Make Sure Your Base Metals are Clean Enough for Brazing

 In Brighton Science's experience with manufacturers who use brazing to create joints in their production process, knowing if their metals are clean enough before brazing is their greatest challenge.
-If there is a failure in the joint after the final assembly is complete there may not be an opportunity to repair it.
-The failed joint is likely in a place within the structure that it cannot be easily reached.
-Many of the heat exchangers mentioned earlier are a part of large assemblies that cannot be removed from the building they’re in and are extremely expensive to repair.
+If there is a failure in the joint after the final assembly is complete, there may not be an opportunity to repair it.
+The failed joint is likely in a place within the structure that cannot be easily reached.
+Many of the heat exchangers mentioned earlier are part of large assemblies that cannot be removed from the building they’re in and are extremely expensive to repair.

 Consistent and flawless performance is crucial in many products that are built using brazed metals.

 The best way to predict if capillary action will work its magic is to do a test beforehand that mimics this flow.
-Typically, manufacturers will do a stress and strength test after the brazing but it is much more cost effective and time efficient to preemptively calculate whether or not the cleaning process was carried out properly.
+Typically, manufacturers will do a stress and strength test after the brazing, but it is much more cost-effective and time-efficient to preemptively calculate whether or not the cleaning process was carried out properly.

-Water contact angle is a testing method that measures the behavior of a drop of water on a surface to gauge the surface energy of the material in question.
+Using a water contact angle is a testing method that measures the behavior of a drop of water on a surface to gauge the surface energy of the material in question.
 This is the perfect test for brazing because the way the water droplet wets out or flows on the surface of the base metals gives a clear indication of how the brazing alloy will react to that same surface.

 Below is a graph created by the scientists at Brighton Science for a customer who was trying to replace a subjective and qualitative test of wettability with a water contact angle measurement.
 The customer had brazing foils that didn't always flow on the metal surfaces the way they needed them to.
 They wanted to use contact angle measurements to predict if their brazing foils would wet out properly and create strong joints.